TeddiO/TCA1GmodUpdater/README.md

 ### A few inevitable questions that you'll probably end up asking -

+>Does this work for TCAdmin 2?

+No idea, I don't use it.
+In theory if the file structures are 1:1 from TCA1, then yep!

 > When updating a mass amount of servers under a user, it appears the entire thing spits out garbage or 'slurred' text!

 This is expected behaviour.
 It's bit of a dirty script that runs numerous steamcmd windows in a single window.
 They won't interact with each other, but it seemed better than making a unique window pop up each time.